mymikemiller/videate/vidcast/README.md

 # VidCast

-A video podcast host and RSS feed generator incorporating viewer feedback to automatically download recommended videos.
+A video (and other media) podcast host and RSS feed generator incorporating consumer feedback to automatically download recommended media.

 ## Usage